iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.44.0/report.md

 > Fed up with this app needing to be updated every few months and needing me to delete other apps to do it.
 I t annoys me that I then have to reinstall the other apps<br> :date: __2021-01-15 16:29:29__

-> Pretty poor really can't upload video to gain full access..<br> :date: __2021-01-10 14:22:22__

-> Currently occupying unnecessary space on my phone.
-Doesn't seem to work.
-Keep getting error message / call 111.
-Cannot see my info or order a repeat prescription.
-When it worked albeit briefly, it was great.
-Used to be convenient and work so well now it's just disappointing.<br> :date: __2021-01-09 10:03:30__

-> Slow to upload required pic and info<br> :date: __2021-01-05 12:18:26__

-> Can't get past photo upload<br> :date: __2021-01-03 11:45:49__

-> Not working on my phone<br> :date: __2020-12-31 01:25:35__

 #### 1-star reviews